dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 Parser CloseParen = Str(")");
 ```

-To create parsers for the number terminal and the non-terminals Kevin needs a few more combinators.
+To create parsers for the number terminal and the non-terminals we need a few more combinators.

-## Code the Essential Combinators
+## The Essential Combinators

 - Any
     - Returns the first parser that succeeds.